juni2003/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-Here are some of mini projects i make in python
+Here are some of mini projects i make while learning python.
+These projects goes from Basic to Medium Level.